Learn how to do quilting

 I have always wanted to learn how to do quilting but I'm just not sure that I have the patience and order required to undertake a lengthy project, such as a quilted bedspread or something similar.
 So, for those of you who want to get started in quilting, here's a nice and simple project from In Color Order that provides a good beginning for anyone wanting to start.

 Jeni has plenty of quilting projects on her website and I would recommend a visit to her site if you are serious about starting quilting.
-The only snag is that all projects are in Imperial measurements, but you can use our Conversion Calculator to convert to metric measurements.
+The only snag is that all projects are in Imperial measurements, but you can use a Conversion Calculator to convert to metric measurements.

 (16) 64mm print squares